-British Gas Test – How To Prepare & Get The Job?
+British Gas Test – How To Prepare for the Assessment & Get the Job

-British Gas is one of the largest gas and energy supply companies in the UK, providing energy to around 11 million homes and employing around 30,000 people.
+British Gas is one of the largest gas and energy supply companies in the UK, providing energy to millions of homes and employing around thousands of people.

-British Gas can be a great place to work and offers benefits and professional development opportunities to the right applicant.
-Understandably, the hiring process can be quite rigorous and competition is high so making sure you are well prepared will give you the best chance of success.
+British Gas can be a great place to work.
+It offers benefits and professional development opportunities to the right applicant.
+Understandably, the hiring process can be quite rigorous and competition is high, so make sure you are well-prepared to have the best chance of success.

-The hiring process is divided into several parts and comprises application forms and aptitude tests along with telephone and face to face interviews, all of which we will outline in this article.
+The hiring process is divided into several parts and comprises application forms and aptitude tests along with telephone and face-to-face interviews.
+We will outline all of these in this article.
 The comprehensive resources provided by Job Test Prep will help you to make the best preparations for the best results.

 British Gas Application Form